jeffreyquan/project0-tictactoe/README.md

 ### Motivation

-The aim for this project was to deliver a working 2-player Tic Tac Toe game that could be hosted online with the following requirements:
+The aim of this project was to deliver a working 2-player Tic Tac Toe game that could be hosted online with the following requirements:

 * render a game board in the browser
 * switch turns between X and O